395t/review-assignments/_summaries/srivastava2014dropout_2.md

 The paper discusses the gaussian dropout method which is a variation of Bernoulli dropout where each hidden layer is multiplied by a random variable drawn from   $$\\N(1,\sigma ^{2})$$ instead of multiplying it by _p_.

-One disadvantage of dropout is it slows training by a factor of 2x to 3x as each training is trying to train a different architecture.
+One disadvantage of dropout is it slows down training by a factor of 2x to 3x as each training is trying to train a different architecture.
 Hence, the tradeoff of accuracy to training time should be taken into consideration.

 ## TL;DR